smart-on-fhir/health-cards/docs/index.md

         * with `Reference.reference` populated with short `resource`-scheme URIs (e.g., `{"patient": {"reference": "resource:0"}}`)

-When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
-This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-Therefore, Issuers SHOULD ensure that the total string length of any Health Card **JWS is <= 1195 characters**.
-If it is not possible to fit the full `fhirBundle` in a JWS of 1195 characters, Issuers SHOULD use the following technique to split a Health Card into a Health Card Set:

-* Generate a random "Health Card Set" uuid
-* Partition the `fhirBundle.entry` resources into N groups
-* Create a distinct Health Card JWS for each of the N groups
-    * Populate each card's `.vc.credentialSubject.fhirBundleSplit` with the same integer value N
-    * Populate each card's `.vc.credentialSubject.fhirBundleSet` with the same Health Card Set uuid
-    * Ensure that `fhirBundle.entry.fullUrl` values are unique across all entries in the Health Card Set

-Issuers SHOULD choose "N" as the smallest integer that allows each health card to fit within the size limit.

-At presentation time, a verifier can recognize that a Health Card is part of a Health Card Set by the presence of a `fhirBundleSplit` attribute.
-When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are presented; SHALL independently validate the signature on each Health Card; and SHALL create a merged FHIR bundle (including all `fhirBundle.entry`s from the individual Health Cards) before processing, otherwise data integrity cannot be ensured.

 For details about how to embed Health Cards in a QR code, [see below](#every-health-card-can-be-embedded-in-a-qr-code).

 ## User Retrieves Health Cards